-In Model 4, CMS makes a single, prospectively determined bundled payment to the hospital that encompasses all services furnished during the inpatient stay by the hospital, physicians, and other practitioners.
+In Model 4, CMS makes a single, prospectively determined bundled payment to the hospital that encompasses all services furnished by the hospital, physicians, and other practitioners during the Episode of Care, which lasts the entire inpatient stay.
 Physicians and other practitioners submit “no-pay” claims to Medicare and are paid by the hospital out of the bundled payment.
 Related readmissions for 30 days after hospital discharge are included in the bundled payment amount.
-Participants can select up to 48 different clinical condition episodes.
+Participants can select up to 48 different clinical condition episodes to test in the model.
 For more information on the other models, visit the BPCI Initiative: Model 1 web page, BPCI Initiative: Model 2 web page, or BPCI Initiative: Model 3 web page.

 Model 4 Awardees

-The below represents current BPCI Model 4 Awardees which are actively testing BPCI at one or more episode-initiating sites:
+The information below represents BPCI Model 4 Awardees as of July 1, 2018 which are actively testing BPCI in Phase 2 at one or more episode-initiating sites:

 - Lancaster General Hospital (Lancaster, PA)